 Remuneration and other terms of employment for the Managing Director, Chief Executive Officer and Chief Scientific Officer and the other key management personnel are also formalised in service agreements.
-Each of these agreements provides for the provision of performance related cash bonuses, other benefits including health insurance and tax advisory services, and participation, when eligible, in the QRxPharma Limited Employee Share Option Plan.
+Each of these agreements provides for the provision of performance-related cash bonuses, other benefits including health insurance and tax advisory services, and participation, when eligible, in the QRxPharma Limited Employee Share Option Plan.
 Other major provisions of the agreements relating to remuneration are set out below.

-John W Holaday, Managing Director, Chief Executive Officer and Chief Scientific Officer
+John W Holaday, Managing Director, Chief Executive Officer and Chief Scientific Officer (to 1 May 2014)

-- Term of agreement 2 years to 28 February 2014 (with annual extension) renegotiated from 28 February 2012. - Base salary, inclusive of retirement or pension contribution, for the year ended 30 June 2013 of US\$400,000, to be reviewed annually by the remuneration committee. - Payment of a termination benefit on early termination by the Company, other than for gross misconduct, equal to the annual base salary.
+- Term of agreement 2 years to 28 February 2014, extended to 28 February 2015. - Base salary, inclusive of retirement or pension contribution, for the year ended 30 June 2014 of US\$440,000, to be reviewed annually by the remuneration committee. - Payment of a termination benefit on early termination by the Company, other than for gross misconduct, equal to the annual base salary.

-Edward M Rudnic, Chief Operating Officer
+Edward M Rudnic, Chief Operating Officer, Chief Executive Officer (from 1 May 2014)

-- Term of agreement 2 years (with annual extension) from 13 February 2012. - Base salary, inclusive of retirement or pension contribution, for the year ended 30 June 2013 of US\$330,000, to be reviewed annually by the remuneration committee. - Payment of a termination benefit on early termination without notice by the Company, other than for gross misconduct, equal to the annual base salary.
+- Term of agreement 2 years (with annual extension) from 1 May 2014. - Base salary, inclusive of retirement or pension contribution, for the year ended 30 June 2014 of US\$450,000, to be reviewed annually by the remuneration committee. - Payment of a termination benefit on early termination by the Company, other than for gross misconduct, equal to the annual base salary.